NeuroScape

 Lower visit frequency + repetitive exercises = stagnant recovery journey?

-Semi-structured interviews with 6 participants (4 patients with stroke, mild TBI, and Alzheimer's · 2 caregivers) to understand pain points, preferences, and feedback on existing tools.
+I conducted semi-structured interviews with 4 patients (stroke, mild TBI, and Alzheimer's) and 2 caregivers — exploring pain points, preferences, and feedback on existing tools.

 "We live very far away, and coming here twice a week gets expensive."